Banjaro/database_final/README.md

 1. This project requires access to an MYSQL database in order to function.
 In order to give the program access to your mysql database, go to **config.py** and input your mysql credentials and the name of the database where you would like to store your company information

+2. (Windows) Insure scripting permissions are enabled.
+(Run cmd as admin, and type the command "Set-ExecutionPolicy Unrestricted")

+3. Go to the filepath of this project and install prerequisites (bash: "chmod u+x LinuxInstall.sh" - Powershell: "./WindowsInstall.ps1")

+4. Initialize database

-2. Go to wherever you have this project downloaded and type ./run.py
+5. Go to the filepath of this project and type ./run.py

-3. Navigate to your browser of choice and paste **localhost:5000** into the address bar
+6. Navigate to your browser of choice and paste **localhost:5000** into the address bar

 You should see the login page for "The Business Machine --- Created my Team Corporate Sellout"